amnessa/cagopa_tiago_gazebo/object_tracking_pipeline.md

         Test MoveIt2: In the RViz MotionPlanning panel, select your ur_manipulator group.
 Drag the interactive orange sphere (the end-effector goal) to a new position.
 Click Plan.
 You should see a planned trajectory.
 Click Execute.
 The robot in RViz and Isaac Sim should perform the motion.

-TODO: Phase 2: Finding the Optimal Starting Pose
+✅ Phase 2: Finding the Optimal Starting Pose

 Before tracking, the robot should move to a "ready" pose that gives it the best ability to follow the object.
 This is a pose of high manipulability, far from singularities.

-1. The Concept: Manipulability
+✅ 1.
+The Concept: Manipulability

     The Jacobian matrix (J) maps joint velocities to end-effector velocities.